20 Fresh Ingredients I Prep to Make Homemade Cooking a Breeze

 I always have frozen garlic on hand because, let’s be real, who has time to peel and chop garlic every single time they cook?
 Having a stash ready means I can add that wonderful garlic flavor to any dish without the hassle.
 Plus, my hands don’t end up smelling like garlic all day, which is a nice bonus.

-To freeze garlic, peel and chop or mince it, then add it to ice-cube trays with melted butter or olive oil until frozen solid when you can transfer the cubes to a bag for long-term freezer storage.
+To freeze garlic, peel and chop or mince it, then add it to ice-cube trays with melted butter or olive oil until frozen solid, and you can transfer the cubes to a bag for long-term freezer storage.

 Frozen Sofrito